joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/basics-of-error-handling.md

 A special version of the Flash runtime, such as the Flash Player dubugger version or the AIR Debug Launcher (ADL), that contains code for notifying users of run-time errors.
-In the standard version of Flash Player or Adobe AIR (the one that most users have), errors that aren’t handled by your ActionScript code are ignored.
+In the standard version of Flash Player or Adobe AIR (the one that most users have), errors that aren't handled by your ActionScript code are ignored.
 In the debugger versions (which are included with Adobe Flash CS4 Professional and Adobe Flash Builder), a warning message appears when an unhandled error happens.

 Exception
-An error that happens while an application is running and that the Flash runtime can’t resolve on its own.
+An error that happens while an application is running and that the Flash runtime can't resolve on its own.

 Re-throw
 When your code catches an exception, the Flash runtime no longer notifies other objects of the exception.
-If it’s important for other objects to receive the exception, your code must _re-throw_ the exception to start the notification process again.
+If it's important for other objects to receive the exception, your code must _re-throw_ the exception to start the notification process again.